ChaosRinkHan/OpenFiles/FDM.md

 ## Map

 A function is “mapped” over all of the input data.
-Return a list of (key, value) pairs
+Return **a list of (key, value) pairs**

 -   When you do MapReduce at scale, the Map function is run on every node where the input data resides

+## Reduce

+Reduce combines data back together–a summary operation

 ## Process